microsoft/garnet/website/docs/benchmarking/results-resp-bench.md

 | Figure 8: Throughput (log-scale), varying number of client sessions, for a database size of 1024 keys and 1MB payload. |

 In Figure 9, we evaluate the performance of BITOP NOT and BITOP AND (with two source keys) for increasing number of threads and a payload size of 1MB.
-**Garnet** maintains overall higher throughput as they number of client session increase compared to every other system we tested.
+**Garnet** maintains overall higher throughput as the number of client session increases, compared to every other system we tested.
-It all also performs very well under high contention given that our DB size is relatively small (i.e. only 1024 keys).
+It also performs very well under high contention, given that our DB size is relatively small (i.e., only 1024 keys).

 | ![tpt-bitop-threads.png](../../static/img/benchmark/tpt-bitop-threads.png) |
 |:--:|
 | Figure 9: Throughput (log-scale), varying number of client sessions, for a database size of 1024 keys and 1MB payload. |

-As show in Figures 10 and 11, even for small batch sizes **Garnet** attain higher throughput that any other system that we tested on the associated bitmap operations.
+As show in Figures 10 and 11, even for small batch sizes, **Garnet** attains a higher throughput that any other system we tested on the associated bitmap operations.
-In fact, it does not require much to observe a noticeable difference in throughput since even at batchsize of 4 **Garnet** is signficantly faster.
+In fact, we observe significantly higher throughput with **Garnet** even at a small batchsize of 4.

 <details>
     <summary>Varying batch size (GETBIT/SETBIT/BITOP_NOT/BITOP_AND)</summary>